 By the time Stanley returned to his command on January 31, 1865, Thomas and Schofield had decimated Hood’s army at the Battle of Nashville (December 15-16, 1864), sending the defeated Rebels scurrying out of Tennessee and into northern Alabama.
 After pursuing Hood’s retreating army, Stanley’s corps returned to East Tennessee in the spring of 1865 to prevent Confederate General Robert E. Lee‘s Army of Northern Virginia, which was under assault by the Army of the Potomac at Petersburg, Virginia, from escaping to the west.

 On March 13, 1865, Stanley received a brevet promotion to brigadier general in the regular army for “Gallant and Meritorious Conduct” during the Battle of Ruff’s Station, Georgia on July 4, 1864, and a brevet promotion to major general in the regular army for “Gallant and Meritorious Conduct” during the Battle of Franklin on November 30, 1864.
-In June 1865, the army sent Stanley and his corps to New Orleans, Louisiana en route to Texas, where they spent the rest of the year.
+In June 1865, the army sent Stanley and his corps to New Orleans, Louisiana on their way to Texas, where they spent the rest of the year.

 Post-war Assignments and Retirement from Regular Army

 Stanley mustered out of volunteer service on February 1, 1866, but he continued his military career as colonel of the 22nd Infantry in the United States Army.
-For the next twenty-six years, he served at numerous posts, mostly in the American West.
+For the next twenty-six years, he served in numerous posts, mostly in the American West.
 Of particular note was an expedition that he led to explore parts of Montana along the Yellowstone River in 1873.
 Stanley served as commander of the Department of New Mexico from November 3, 1883 to May 1, 1884.
-While there, the army promoted to the rank of brigadier general on March 24, 1884.
+While there, the army promoted him to the rank of brigadier general on March 24, 1884.
 On May 8, 1884, officials appointed Stanley as commander of the Department of Texas.
 Eight years later, the War Department issued General Orders, No. 34, announcing Stanley’s retirement from active service on June 1, 1892.
 Stanley subsequently moved on to become Governor of the Soldiers’ Home in Washington, DC., from September 13, 1893, until April 15, 1898.

 Congressional Medal of Honor Recipient